 The observance spread to schools around the county, and grew into a cause for celebration.
 Organizers held an annual “Real Women” essay contest, hundreds of women took part by giving presentations to students in their classrooms and the whole week culminated in a Santa Rosa, Calif. parade.

 In 1979, Molly Murphy MacGregor, one of the week’s organizers, traveled to Sarah Lawrence College in New York for a conference with the Women’s History Institute.
 The participants heard about the week in Sonoma County, and the celebration soon spread across the country.

 Gerda Lerner chaired the Institute at the time of the conference, and backed the movement to garner national recognition.
 As the week picked up steam, organizers lobbied Congress and President Jimmy Carter proclaimed the first national Women’s History Week for March 2-8, 1980.

 “Women’s history is women’s right—an essential, indispensable heritage from which we can draw pride, comfort, courage, and long range vision,” Lerner was quoted saying in Carter’s proclamation.

 President Ronald Reagan passed further proclamations announcing Women’s History Weeks, but by then some areas had already extended their celebrations for a month.
 The Women’s National History Project lobbied for a longer observation, and Congress passed a proclamation in 1987 establishing Women’s History Month.

 Now, Presidents pass annual proclamations announcing Women’s History Month, and the National Women’s History Project declares a theme each year.
-The 2016 theme is “Working to Form a More Perfect Union: Honoring Women in Public Service and Government.”
+The 2018 theme is “Nevertheless, She Persisted.”